Sign In / Sign Out

 Earn your BS in Biomedical Informatics and MS in Biomedical Informatics quicker through our new 4+1 ACCELERATED DEGREE PROGRAM.

 With the Health Solutions Core Advantage, we've designed a set of core courses that contain the knowledge, skills, and attributes that will make you a strongly-desired and remarkably-effective health professional.
 Learn more.

 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 This rapidly expanding field prepares graduates for careers in a wide range of health care settings.
 Graduates of the program are employed in positions such as biomedical analysts, medical information analysts, software analysts, electronic health records analysts, public health informatics scientists and research associates, among others.
-Some may see this program as a unique way to combine their interest in life sciences and technology.
+Some with interests in life sciences and technology may see this program as a unique way to combine the two.
 Others may find this degree the first step toward medical school or advanced medical research or to continued graduate-level study in biomedical informatics.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: